timothewt/SP100AnalysisWithGNNs/README.md

 6. [TODO] [Stocks clustering with Deep Graph Clustering](https://github.com/timothewt/SP100_Analysis_with_GNNs/blob/master/6-stocks_clustering.ipynb): Explores clustering techniques using GNNs to group similar stocks together based on various features (possible extension to the S&P500 as test dataset).

-7. [TODO] [Portfolio optimization via Deep Reinforcement Learning](https://github.com/timothewt/SP100_Analysis_with_GNNs/blob/master/7-portfolio_optimization.ipynb): Uses Deep Reinforcement Learning to optimize a portfolio of S&P100 stocks based on historical data and GNN predictions.
-The goal of the agent is to outperform the S&P100 index by adjusting its portfolio to the current market.
+7. [TODO] [S&P100 weights optimization via Deep Reinforcement Learning](https://github.com/timothewt/SP100_Analysis_with_GNNs/blob/master/7-portfolio_optimization.ipynb): Uses Deep Reinforcement Learning to optimize the weights of the 100 stocks in the S&P100 based on historical data and GNN predictions.
+The goal of the agent is to outperform the equal weights S&P100 index by adjusting its portfolio to the current market.

 ## Dependencies
 Ensure you have the following dependencies (of the `requirements.txt` file) installed to run the notebooks smoothly: